 Symptoms of Sphincter of Oddi Dysfunction

-Imaging tests.
+You may also have some imaging tests.
 These let the doctor get a closer look at the gallbladder, liver, pancreas, and the ducts connecting them.
-Tests may include ultrasound, x-rays, or a computed tomography (CT) scan.
-MRI of the liver may also be done.
+You may have one or more of these tests:

-An x-ray test called ERCP.
-An ERCP looks more closely at the ducts and sphincter.
+ERCP.
+This is a test that looks more closely at the ducts and sphincter.
 During the test, a flexible, lighted tube with a camera on the end is used.
 This is called an endoscope (scope).
 The scope is swallowed into the stomach.
 Images of inside the digestive tract are sent from the scope to a video screen.
 Using these images, the scope is moved into the small intestine to the sphincter of Oddi.
 A small tube is put through the scope.
 Dye is injected through the tube.
-This makes the ducts and sphincter show up clearly on x-rays.
+This makes the ducts and sphincter show up clearly on X-rays.
 X-rays are then taken.
 In some cases, air is sent through the tube.
 The air tests the pressure of the sphincter muscle.
 This is called manometry.

 Treating Sphincter of Oddi Dysfunction